• Skip to primary navigation

 • Contact

-How to Make Pumpkin Truffles
+Pumpkin Truffles Recipe

-Jump to Recipe - Print Recipe
+Jump to Recipe Jump to Video

 Enjoy pumpkin pie in a single bite, covered by delicious dark chocolate.
 These Pumpkin Truffles are the perfect fall treat!

-Pumpkin truffles in a stack with the top one having bite removed
+Pumpkin truffles in a stack with the top one having bite removed.

 Original post: August 2018 | Updated: September 2020